The Only Available Treatment for Celiac – Gluten Free Food – Must Be Viewed as a Human Right

 “Where, after all, do universal human rights begin?
 In small places, close to home — so close and so small that they cannot be seen on any maps of the world. […] Unless these rights have meaning there, they have little meaning anywhere.
 Without concerted citizen action to uphold them close to home, we shall look in vain for progress in the larger world.” — Eleanor Roosevelt, Chair of the United Nations Human Rights Commission

 Strict adherence to a complex and very restrictive Gluten Free diet is the only available treatment option for Celiac Disease patients since there is no medicine available to treat Celiac (even in the event of accidental ingestion of Gluten), there is no surgical treatment, and there is no known cure.

 For Celiac patients and their caretakers who medically require a lifelong special dietary need, the issue of food being cross contaminated with Gluten contributes to a constant situation of food and nutritional insecurity.
-The condition of being a Celiac individual exposes the person to permanent food and nutrition insecurity, which can cause loss of quality of life, socialization, and health of the individual, both in the short and long term.
+The Celiac condition exposes individuals with this auto-immune disease to permanent food and nutritional insecurity, which can cause loss of quality of life, socialization, and health of the individual, both in the short and long term.

 The Universal Declaration of Human Rights expressly and directly links “health and well-being” with adequate food.

 According to the United Nations Office of the Commissioner for Human Rights, “The right to [adequate] food is recognized in the 1948 Universal Declaration of Human Rights as part of the right to an adequate standard of living, and is enshrined in the 1966 International Covenant on Economic, Social and Cultural Rights.”

 According to the United Nations Office of the Commissioner for Human Rights, “Human rights are interdependent, indivisible and interrelated.
 This means that violating the right to [adequate] food may impair the enjoyment of other human rights, such as the right to health, education or life, and vice versa.”